 For all the quizzes, you can have three attempts at most of the questions (for true or false type questions you usually only get one attempt).
 If you get the answer right first time you will get more marks than for a correct answer the second or third time.
+Therefore, please be aware that for the two badge quizzes it is possible to get all the questions right but not score 50% and be eligible for the badge on that attempt.
 If one of your answers is incorrect you will often receive helpful feedback and suggestions about how to work out the correct answer.